-The Middle Fork of the Salmon in the spring is a great time for experienced kayakers to see this renowned Idaho canyon.
-June high flows bring more waves and fun big-water rapids.
-There are several nice surfing holes with easy eddies and many big waves to catch on the fly.
-The Middle Fork is credited for having 100 rapids in 100 miles.
-Most rapids are class III with some class IV, with many fun wavetrains!
-A fantastic trip for friends or families of paddlers.
+Springtime on the Middle Fork of the Salmon is an excellent time for experienced kayakers to see this legendary Idaho canyon.
+June’s runoff and high flows bring more fun wave-trains and big-water rapids to the Middle Fork.
+There are several nice surfing holes with easy eddies along the river and countless waves to catch on the fly.
+The Middle Fork is credited for having 100 rapids in 100 miles, most of which are class III, and some class IV.
+Exciting whitewater and remarkable scenery make this a fantastic trip not just for paddlers but for their friends and families as well!
 Similar Trips: Main Salmon Kayaking • Jarbidge Bruneau Kayaking

 Departure Month: July, June Region: Idaho Rating: High Adventure, Intermediate Pricing: Under $1500

-Skills: Of the kayak trips that WRO offers, this is the best trip for kayakers that are intermediate to advanced, or at least comfortable in a whitewater kayak.
-A decent roll, at least most of the time, is required.
-This trip is promoted to kayakers, with rafts providing the camping support.
-If you have a friend that does not kayak that would like to join the trip, we can definitely work that out!
-For kayakers these are discounted trips in the spring!
+Skills: Of all the kayak trips that WRO offers, this is the best trip for kayakers that are intermediate to advanced, or at least comfortable in a whitewater kayak.
+A decent roll, at least the majority of the time, is required.
+This trip is promoted to kayakers with rafts providing the camping support.
+If you have a friend or family member that does not kayak that would like to join the trip, we can definitely work that out!

 Surfing: There are many great surf opportunities along the way.
 We try to camp at Marble Creek, where there is access to one of the best surf waves in Idaho at the right water levels.
 The Mist Falls Wave is another incredible surf highlight of the trip.
 The rafts are for gear support and giving paddlers a break when needed.
 At least one or two paddle/surf guides or coaches will be in the water with you at all times.
-There is always plenty of time for relaxing in camp for roll practice, hiking, hot springs and fun camp games like bocce ball, horseshoes, frisbee and spending time with friends.
+There is always plenty of time for relaxing in camp, practicing your roll, hiking, hot springs, and camp games like bocce ball, horseshoes, frisbee.

 Included: Transportation to the river from Stanley, Idaho and from the river back to Salmon, Idaho.
 All meals, starting with lunch the first day and ending with lunch the last day.
 We provide the use of our sleeping gear and tents, or you can bring your own gear and receive a $40 discount.
 We also provide you with dry bags for your clothing and night gear as well as a small dry bag for use during the day.

-Not included: Prices do not include motels before and after the trip and guide gratuities.
+Not included: Prices do not include motels before and after the trip, alcohol, or guide gratuities.

 DISCOUNTS: Group, senior and child discounts available.
 Charter trips are available for groups of 15 or more.
 This means your group has reserved the entire trip.
 Ask for details.